Environment & Climate Change, Public Policy, Water, Other Sectors, Agriculture & Earth Resources

 Market design, Market performance & evaluation, Non-market valuation, Policy design, Governance & institutions, Policy evaluation & reform, Strategy design, Due diligence, Strategy performance evaluation & reform, Investment appraisal & business cases, Quantitative methods & modelling

 Jeremy is a leading applied natural resource and environmental economist, specialising in water and the environment.
-Get in contact with Jeremy if you want to talk about environmental economics, investment appraisal, non-market valuation, environmental-economic accounting, governance, market design or policy design.
+Contact Jeremy if you want to talk about how governments can help scale and accelerate private investment in natural capital, environmental markets, environmental economics, investment appraisal, non-market valuation, environmental-economic accounting, or environmental governance and policy design.

 Jeremy has significant and award-winning experience in the Australian urban and rural water sectors, and waterway and catchment economics and policy.
 He has strong trusted networks across senior levels of Government and industry.
 Clients like working with Jeremy for his leading expertise in environmental economics, his deep industry networks, and his practical and proven approaches for delivering environmental and natural resource economics, policy and market work.

 Examples of Jeremy’s work include:

 - Investment appraisal.
 Jeremy is one of Australia’s leading advisors to State and Commonwealth governments on the economics of stormwater, catchments and waterways.
 He has extensive and award-winning experience in designing and delivering investment prioritisation projects and program evaluations.
 In the last couple of years work has included working with urban water businesses across Australia to develop robust and defensible investment cases for integrated water management investments, including the Western Sydney Regional Master Plan; partnering with the Queensland Government to prioritise the $8.2 billion of investments needed to achieving regional water quality targets for the Great Barrier Reef; partnering with NSW, WA and Victorian water businesses to develop robust and defensible frameworks and investment logics for sub-regional stormwater, catchment and waterway investment, and working with Victorian Catchment Management Authorities to demonstrate the benefits of environmental flow investments.